This healthy Garden Vegetable Soup is packed with veggies and flavor. It makes a great side dish or light lunch.

 - 2 teaspoons dried sage

 - 4 cups low sodium vegetable broth

-- Heat the oil over medium high heat, and sauté onion until translucent.
+- Heat the oil over medium high heat, and sauté onions until translucent.

-- Add vegetables (not tomato yet), garlic, thyme, sage, salt, and pepper.
+- Add vegetables (not tomatoes yet), garlic, thyme, sage, salt, and pepper.
 Cook until the vegetables are tender, about 5 minutes.

 - Add broth and tomatoes and bring to a boil.
 Reduce to a simmer, and cook until tomatoes are tender.

 - Stir in vinegar.
 Top with nutritional yeast, if desired, and serve.

 *Note: Nutrition information should be considered an estimate only.
 Different nutrition calculators give you different results.